-Archive Are there Safe Social Media for Kids?
+Archive Are There Safe Social Media for Kids?

 Table of contents:

 Social media are pretty popular among children.
 According to Common Sense, 2 out of 3 start using social media by the time they are 14.
-However, social media are not entirely safe for kids.
-That’s why major social media such as Facebook, Instagram, and Twitter require users to be 13 years old or older.
+But is social media safe for youth?
+Social media is not entirely safe for kids.
+That’s why major social networking sites such as Facebook, Instagram, and Twitter require users to be 13 years old or older.
 Children’s desire for posting, liking, commenting, and sharing has propelled developers to make safe social media for kids.
 Whether you have a child under 13 who wishes to join kids’ social media or a child above 13 who uses regular social media, this article will tell you how to sustain your child’s safety on social media.

 Risks of Social Media for Kids